-Family Nurse Partnership (FNP) works with parents aged 24 and under, partnering them with a specially trained family nurse who visits them regularly, from early pregnancy until their child is two.
+Family Nurse Partnership (FNP) is for parents aged 24 and under.
+Young mothers-to-be are partnered with a specially trained family nurse who visits them regularly, from early pregnancy until their child is aged between one and two.

 By focusing on their strengths, FNP enables young parents to:

-- Develop good relationships with and understand the needs of their child
+Develop good relationships with and understand the child's needs

 FNP is underpinned by three theories:

 - Human ecology theory – emphasising the impact of social context and environment on human development

 - Attachment theory – emphasising the importance of the security and safety that comes from a relationship with a primary caregiver to a child’s healthy emotional development